- Location: Sri Chamundeshwari Temple, Chamundi Hill, Mysore 570010, Karnataka, India.

 Chamundi Hills is located 13 kilometers east of Mysore.
 The hill is crowned by a temple considered as the Chamundeshwari Temple.
 The hills and the temple above it are named after the Goddess Chamundeshwari.
 These rich green hills give an incredible travel experience.

 The chief legend of Chamundeshwari relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 The Chamundeshwari temple was constructed in the 12th century by Hoysala King, Vishnuvardhana.
-Later on, additions have been done by the Vijayanagar rulers and the Maharajas of Mysore.
+Later on, additions were made by the Vijayanagar rulers and the Maharajas of Mysore.
 The Maharajas have thought about Maa Chamundeshwari as their family goddess.
 Maharaja Dodda Devaraja built the 1000 flight of steps to reach the temple.
 The temple tower was constructed by Maharaja Krishna Raja Wodeyar and presented the Nakshatramalika to the deity.
 In 1659, Dodda Devaraja Wodeyar Maharaja was gifted the Nandi.

 The temple is of a quadrangular construction.
 Integrated into the Dravidian design, it includes the Main Doorway, Entrance, Navaranga Hall, Antharala Mantapa, Shrine Sanctorum, and Prakara.
 There is a stunning seven-tier Gopura or triangular tower at the entryway and a ‘Vimana’ (little tower) atop the temple Sanctorum.
 Atop the ‘Shikhara’ is 7 golden ‘Kalasha’.